 If a consumer dies while using a product for its intended purpose, as a result of a defect in the product or a lack of reasonable instructions or warnings, then the victim’s family may have grounds for a wrongful death claim.

-Product liability is a complex area of personal-injury law.
+Product liability is a complex area of personal injury law.
 Just because your family member died while using a product does not necessarily mean that you are entitled to damages.
-If you believe that you may have a case, then discuss your legal options with a personal-injury lawyer.
+If you believe that you may have a case, then discuss your legal options with a Birmingham wrongful death lawyer.

 - Medical Malpractice